Feature #78: Output system improvements

 - Move histogram init from LoadFile to Init

 - Make THaVhist work with THaFormulas (this is a big one)

 - Add Bob's new THaOutput features to our branch

 - Explicit definition of scalar histograms (the usual kind)

 - Offset in "[I]" expressions

-#5 Updated by Ole Hansen about 3 years ago
+#5 Updated by Ole Hansen over 3 years ago

 Moved histogram init to THaOutput::Init.
 Loading of histogram parameters works, but Init not yet.

 Created a class hierarchy of branch handlers, so all defined branches can be in one map.
 I think this will work better than individual handler types and separate arrays, but we'll have to see.
 The BranchHandlers.C module compiles, but the changes haven't been applied in THaOutput.